dekuNukem/traffic-cone-film-scanning/README.md

 To view and share the photos, they need to be digitized.

-Scanning using digital camera and macro lens is popular, but a conventional setup can cost [hundreds of dollars](photos/dollaz.png).
+Scanning using a digital camera is popular, but a conventional setup can cost [hundreds of dollars](photos/dollaz.png).

 TCFS is a low-cost 3D-printable alternative that delivers high-quality results at a fraction of the price.